 And by so doing, Facebook increased its price and its revenue.

 Some people are saying that the end of 3rd party cookies or the challenge around IDFA, combined with new privacy laws could mean the end of targeting.
-But as brands will still need to conduct efficient advertising, and as the budget required to target buyers will necessarily increase due to the end of 3rd party cookies, that should accelerate their transition from the open web to Walled Garden, especially so for the brands which are able to log-in a high number of users and get their consent for ad targeting.
+But as brands will still need to conduct efficient advertising, and as the budget required to target buyers will necessarily increase due to the end of 3rd party cookies, their transition from the open web to walled garden should accelerate.
+This is especially so for the brands that are able to log-in a high number of users and get their consent for ad targeting.